Gershom-Benni/Hybrid-Array-List-Library-Lua/README.md

 ## Installation

-Simply copy and paste the `HybridArrayList` code into your Lua environment.
-No additional installation steps are required.
+Simply Download the HybridArrayList.lua file and save it in your Lua Environment, then import it in your file, no installation steps needed

 ## Example Usage